luki3k5/yatapp-rails/README.md

 yata_project do
-  project_id 'your-project-id' # project id you wish to fetch from (you can find it under settings of your organization) languages  ['en', 'de']      # add any languages you wish by language code format :json                 # format you wish to get files in, available for now are (yaml and json) end
+  project_id 'your-project-id' # project id you wish to fetch from (you can find it under settings of your organization) languages  ['en', 'de']      # add any languages you wish by language code format :json                 # format you wish to get files in, available for now are (yaml, js and json) end

 ```